-We established the Community Investment Enterprise Facility to provide CDFIs with the capital they need to meet demand, to help increase understanding of the financial and social impact of CDFI lending, and to attract other mission-driven investors to help achieve long-term stability
+We established the Community Investment Enterprise Facility (CIEF) to provide CDFIs with the capital they need to meet demand, and to help increase understanding of the financial and social impact of CDFI lending, to attract other mission-driven investors to help achieve growth and long-term stability.

-This Facility will provide capital for up to five Community Development Finance Institutions (CDFIs) to help them lend to small businesses operating in disadvantaged areas.
+This Facility provided capital for four Community Development Finance Institutions (CDFIs) to help them lend to small businesses operating in disadvantaged areas.

-Small businesses are essential in disadvantaged communities, providing both jobs and economic activity.
-As many are unable to access mainstream finance to grow their business, CDFIs lending plays an important role.
+Small businesses are essential to their local communities, providing both jobs and economic activity.
+As many are unable to access mainstream finance to grow their business, support from CDFIs plays an important role.

 A long-term financial, social and economic evaluation of the facility will be carried out by the Centre for Regional Economic and Social Research at Sheffield Hallam.